-- Foam-Plastic Spacers: Condensation and mould are caused by the conduction of cold through the in wood fame, also causing the seal to fail.
-To prevent thermal transfer, a foam plastic spacer is inserted which also moves along with the pains as they expand and contract due to pressure from heavy winds.
+- Foam-Plastic Spacers: Condensation and mold are caused by the conduction of cold through the in wood frame, also causing the seal to fail.
+To prevent the thermal transfer, a foam plastic spacer is inserted which also moves along with the pains as they expand and contract due to pressure from heavy winds.

 - Vinyl Window Frames: In high-end homes where pride is placed heavily in aesthetics, metal and wood windows are still a factor.
 However, vinyl windows are both cost effective and energy efficient.

 Total Home Windows and Doors has the best selection of vinyl west windows Burlington has to offer.
 Contact us today for all of your home renovation needs!